 &lt;sup>19 President Ms. Betty T. Ang, CEO and Executive Vice President Mr. Henry Soesanto, (former) Vice President for Manufacturing Mr. Tomasito D. Tiu, Chief Sustainability Officer Ms. Marivic N. Cajucom-Uy and Chief Commercial Officer Mr. Samuel C. Sih were the top five most highly compensated officers in 2020.
 Mr. Tomasito D. Tiu, who was one of the top five most highly compensated officers in 2020 retired on March 31, 2021 and was replaced on the list by Chief Legal Officer Atty.
 Helen G. Tiu.
 Atty.
 Helen G. Tiu will reach mandatory retirement age and will be retiring in July, 2022.
 Atty.
-Tiu will be replaced by Michael Stanley Tan as one of the top five most highly compensated officers in 2022.
+Tiu will be replaced by Michael Stanley Tan as one of the top five most highly compensated officers for 2022.
 Unlike Mr. Henry Soesanto, Ms. Betty T. Ang, Ms. Marivic N. Cajucom-Uy, Mr. Samuel C. Sih and Mr. Tomasito D. Tiu who have been with the Company for over 30 years and have low salary bases but high bonus bases, Chief Legal Officer Atty.
-Helen G. Tiu and Chief Operations Officer Mr. Michael Stanley Tan were hired at a high salary base but with a lower bonus base.
+Helen G. Tiu and Chief Operations Officer Mr. Michael Stanley Tan were hired within the last five years at a high salary base but with a lower bonus base.
 Consequently, the salary base markedly increased in 2021 and 2022 compared to 2020 due to the higher salary base of Atty.
 Helen G. Tiu and Mr. Michael Stanley Tan, but the bonus compensation did not increase proportionately with the salary increase.
 The bonus compensation of the Company's executive officers is dependent on Company performance.
+Furthermore, an executive officer was hired in March, 2021 to oversee the Company's mandatory retirement policy, he has since retired on September 30, 2021.
 In 2022, the executives' base salaries were only increased by less than 5.0% or an adjustment for inflation applicable to all employees of the Company.